Overview

 Walks & Trails

-• Pilgrim’s Path – A 6 km, roughly three‑hour trek that climbs through the mountain’s interior, passes ancient monastic ruins, the mass‑rock and the Napoleonic tower, then returns to the viewpoint.
+- Pilgrim’s Path – A 6 km loop taking roughly three hours.
+The route climbs through the mountain’s interior, passing ancient monastic ruins, the Penal Laws mass-rock, and the Napoleonic tower before returning to the viewpoint.
+Suitable for average fitness levels.

-• One Man’s Pass – The exposed knife‑edge ridge linking the Pilgrim’s Path to the summit.
-With a sheer 550 m drop on the Atlantic side, it is suitable only for experienced hikers comfortable with heights and rocky terrain; avoid in bad weather.
+- One Man’s Pass – The exposed knife-edge ridge that links the Pilgrim’s Path to the summit.
+With a 550 m drop on the Atlantic side, this section is strictly for experienced hikers comfortable with heights and uneven rock.
+It should be avoided in wet, windy, or low-visibility conditions.

 Boat Tours